wrlca/Algebra-Problem-Solver-With-Manim/README.md

 ## Somethings can be improved further
   Generation might be too slow, and the tool is still an early version.
-  But the author may not have enough time to imporve it.
+  But the author may not have enough time to improve it.

 ## License & Dependency Statement
   This project code is released under the MIT License (see LICENSE file).